Building a stronger Klinefelter syndrome Community starts with you.

 “Look at breast cancer, Down syndrome, autism: all of these conditions have huge communities behind them.
 They’re well-known.
 But Klinefelter syndrome remains invisible because the condition is buried in the genes we carry.
 No one looks at me on the street and says, ‘Oh, he has a genetic variation.’
 So we need to tell people about it and talk to each other, too.
 We need to bring it out to the world.”

 Yes, Ryan Bregante has passion to burn on this subject.
 And good luck to anyone who would try to hush him now.

 “There’s so much positivity in Klinefelter syndrome!” he exclaims.
 “I would never want to be any other way.
 We start just by being ourselves.
 And the 30 percent of us who are lucky to have a diagnosis and get treatment have a special responsibility.
 We have to do everything we can to raise awareness.
 So the other 70 percent can get the help and support they deserve.”

-Writer and editor Andrew Hidas coordinated the new AXYS website project last year and manages the organization’s Annual Fund mailers.
+Writer and editor Andrew Hidas website project last year and manages the organization’s Annual Fund mailers.
 Previously, he edited the journal of the National Fragile X Foundation for many years.
 He blogs at Andrew Hidas